kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

   * No support for INotifyDataErrorInfo ( IDataErrorInfo on .NET 4)
   * Even though data binding to dynamic objects works in WPF it's no-go for platform like WinRT (which is one of the primary reasons to replace dynamic proxy based approach with Type Provider).
-  * Data binding to dynamic objects is very sub-optimal.
+  * Data binding to dynamic objects is sub-optimal.
 Look [here] (http://blogs.msdn.com/b/silverlight_sdk/archive/2011/04/26/binding-to-dynamic-properties-with-icustomtypeprovider-silverlight-5-beta.aspx) for details ("What about WPF and DLR?" section).

+###Attemp 2 - "erased types" + custom runtime base class